objcio/articles/2014-09-10-functional-swift-apis.md

     let myFilter = blur(blurRadius) >|> colorOverlay(overlayColor)
     let result = myFilter(image)

+This constructs a custom filter that first blurs the image and then applies a color overlay to it.
 To achieve this we will make heavy use of Swift's first class functions.
 The code we're going to develop is available [as a Playground](TODO).

 ## The Filter Type